jbryan11/jbryan11/README.md

 ### About Me

-* I love to learn new things especially in the field of technology.
+* I love to learn new stuffs that I'm interested in.
-* A curious minded person who doesn't stop finding answers.
-* Digital arts enthusiast.
+* Curiosity makes me seek for answers.
 * Specializing in Software development and IoT.
-* A front-end developer
+* Fullstacking.
 <br/><br/><br/>

 ### Languages